Configure an SNAT Action

 The Add Static NAT dialog box appears.

-- From the External IP address drop-down list, select an external IP address for this SNAT action.
+- From the External IP address drop-down list, select an external IP address or interface for this SNAT action.

 For an SNAT action in a template, Any-External is the only option.